intmus/inttheory/_06-intro-harmonic/a2-romnum.md

 title: Discussion 6a - Roman Numerals in Harmonic Analysis
 ---

+## Roman Ramble

+**"Why use Roman Numeral analysis?"**
-Roman numeral analysis allows us to label chords in relation to the current key.
-The roman numerals (I, ii, iii, IV, V, vi, viio) reffer scale degree a chord is built on compared to the current tonic.
+- It allows us to label chords in relation to the current key, which is essential for identifying harmonic patterns.
+The Roman numerals (I, ii, iii, IV, V, vi, viio) refer scale degree a chord is built on compared to the current tonic.

-"What chord qualities are the same in major and minor?"
+**"What diatonic chord qualities are the same in major and minor?"**

-- In order for a piece of music to function as it normally does in western music, we must have the leading tone.
-Therefore, we assume minor is harmonic minor.

-- The five chords are both major, in order to be dominant.
+- The V chords are both major, in order to maintain dominant function.
 - The chord built on the seventh scale degree are both diminished.

-- The vii/o7 chord in Major becomes the iio/7 in minor.

-- A fully diminished seventh chord can only exist when built on the leading tone in harmonic minor.

-"How do we alter chords in roman numberal analysis?"
+**"How do we alter chords in roman numeral analysis?"**

-- Alter the root by putting a flat or sharp **in front** of the note. **To have a chord built on the natural seventh in minor (Te), you must put a flat before the roman numeral.******
+- Alter the root by putting a flat or sharp *in front* of the note.
+To have a chord built on the natural seventh in minor (Te), you must put a flat before the Roman numeral.

-- To alter the third, change the case of the letter of the roman numeral.
-A chord with a major third has capitol letters (IV) and chords with a minor third have lowercase letters (iv).
+- To alter the third, change the case of the letter of the Roman numeral.
+A chord with a major third has capital letters (IV) and chords with a minor third have lowercase letters (iv).

-- To alter the fifth, put a diminished or augmented sign after roman numeral.
-When no alteration is present, it is assumed that the fifth is a perfect fifth away from the root.
+- To alter the fifth, put a diminished or augmented sign after the Roman numeral.
+When no alteration is present, it is assumed that the fifth is a perfect fifth above the root.

-- When no alteration is present, it is assumed that the seventh of a chord is a minor seventh away from the root.
-To make a major seventh chord, put a capitol M in front of the seven.
-A half diminished chord is assumed to have a diminished triad and a minor seventh.
+- To indicate a major seventh, you must put a capital M before the 7.
+Otherwise, an unaltered 7 is assumed to be minor seventh interval.
+With fully-diminished or half-diminished chords, be sure to use the o or ø symbol before the 7.

-- When a seventh chord is inverted, you do not need to put "7" after the roman numeral.
-The inversion figure (6/5, 4/3, 4/2) implied a minor seventh from the root.
+- When you use inversion figures, a minor seventh interval is still assumed.
+The inversion figure (6/5, 4/3, 4/2) imply a minor seventh from the root, so be sure to notate if otherwise.

-# Class discussion 2021

-*Note that the seventh dimnished chord and major V in **minor** needs the leading tone (ti) in diatonic harmony.*

-**What does Cmin7/E-flat tell us?**
-- First inversion, E-flat is in the bass
-- All 4 chord members (C Eb G Bb)
-- We *do not* know what key we are in and how this chord functions within the key.
-It is completely removed from form

-**Chords we should NOT use for now:**
+**Chords we will NOT use for now:**
-- No Major 7 chords
+- no Major 7 chords
 - three chords have no purpose until later

-**Roman numerals**
-- The roman numeral itself identifies the root.
-You can tell what note the root is because its number correlates directly to its scale degree.
-For example, in C major vi indicates an A minor chord because A is the sixth scale degree in that key.
-As we'll see in a second, the root can be altered just like the other chord members
-- Uppercase/lowercase identifies the third in relation to the root (major/minor)
-- 5ths are assumed perfect unless there's a +, a half-diminished, or a diminished sign in the superscript
-  - The diminished sign is special because it indicates that both the fifth and seventh are lowered.
-You can tell the difference from the half-diminished sign because the latter has a slash through it (it's cut in "half")
-- 7 by itself = dominant 7th(minor 7th).
-Can be altered with M(major 7th), a half-diminished(lowered fifth, minor 7th), or a diminished sign(lowered fifth, diminished 7th)
-- Quick note for writing fully diminished sevenths: A double flat is required, even if the key signature has a flat already.
-A doubleflat overrides any present alterations from the key signature to show a double lowered note.
-  - Sometimes chords like IV7 are notated without the clarification that it's a major seventh chord--you're expected to know because a major seventh is diatonic.
-However, when we get past the Classical era this method breaks down because all kinds of crazy stuff starts happening with harmony from the Romantic era onward

-**Altering Roman numerals for non-diatonic chord qualities**
-- Can have any triad in any key as long as you know how it relates to the key
-- Accidental in front alters the chord from its diatonic version.
-Ex: in C major, bVI = Ab major chord.
-The sharp/flat alters the root.
-  - Only sharps and flats are used this way--no naturals.
-Even in sharp keys, you would use a flat sign to indicate a lowered chord.
-Likewise, a sharp indicates a raised chord even in flat keys

 # Further Reading